-Following the final presentation each student will submit an executive summary of a business plan for this venture.
-The executive summary should be in a format expected by investors and will include all the building blocks needed to create a business plan, including problem/opportunity overview, the proposed solution, market validation and market analysis, go-to-market strategy and a business model.
+Following the final presentation each team will submit an Investment Memo for one of the companies presented in the final class meeting.
+The Investment Memo should be in a format expected by investors and will include all the building blocks, including problem/opportunity overview, the proposed solution, market validation and market analysis, go-to-market strategy and a business model.
 The exact structure and scope of the document will be explained in the class.